peter/awesome-type-check/README.md

 # awesome-type-check

-A JavaScript library that provides runtime type checks / schema validation for JavaScript objects and values.
+A JavaScript library that provides runtime type checks / schema validation for JavaScript data.

 This library generates types that are on [JSON schema](https://json-schema.org/understanding-json-schema/) format and this makes the types easy to parse and generate documentation from.
 You can use a JSON schema validator like [ajv](https://github.com/epoberezkin/ajv) (and [ajv-keywords](https://github.com/epoberezkin/ajv-keywords)) to validate the types if you like but this library has validation logic built in (with a subset of the JSON schema rules).